djangoaddicts/django-pygwalker/docs/source/features.md

 ## PygWalkerListView

-The PygWalkerListView is a list view that extends the HandyHelperListPlusCreateAndFilterView (from handyhelpers) to add an icon for a PyGWalker visualzation interface.
+The PygWalkerListView is a list view that extends the HandyHelperListView (from handyhelpers) to add an icon for a PyGWalker visualzation interface.
 If the list view is filtered, include only filtered data in the PyGWalker interface.

 A Bootstrap 5 template is included, but can be overwritten using the template_name parameter.